Guidelines for Track Transfers across Tenure, Continuing-Status, and Nontenure-eligible Career-Track Positions - DRAFT

 Such changes in appointments should be completed before the year of a candidate’s mandatory review as noted in UHAP 3.1.01G – Changes in Appointments and Rehires of Tenure-eligible and Tenured Faculty.
 Once a candidate’s dossier reaches the Provost’s Office for review in January, a transfer to a CT appointment may not be possible.
 Appointments to CT positions after being turned down for tenure or continuing status are only possible through an appeal to the President, as discussed in UHAP 3.1.01G.

 - For track transfers from CT to TE or CE appointments, the following sections of the appropriate promotion dossier should be reviewed by a departmental or college committee, director or head, and dean.
-Colleges may also require a college-level peer review.
-The materials should then be forwarded for approval to the Provost, and also the Senior Vice President for Health Sciences, if the position is in the colleges of Medicine, Nursing, Pharmacy, or Public Health.
-With guidance from the Provost’s Office, these materials may be amended to fit the profiles of individual candidates and time constraints, as for example with ad hoc reviews to retain a candidate.
+If approved by the Provost, a college-level peer review may not be required if the review needs to be expedited to work within pressing time constraints, for example with a retention case or a job offer.
+Following the departmental and college reviews, the materials should be forwarded for approval to the Provost, and also the Senior Vice President for Health Sciences, if the position is in the colleges of Medicine, Nursing, Pharmacy, or Public Health.
+With guidance from the Provost’s Office, these materials may be amended to fit individual situations, as for example with ad hoc reviews to retain a candidate or with a review of a candidate who was previously in a TE position.

 - Section 1: Summary Data Sheet, including prior service as appropriate